-The battery hold-down is capable of accommodating either sideby-side racing style packs, "hump packs" with a stacked seventh cell, or the more common stick packs.
+The battery hold-down is capable of accommodating either side-by-side racing style packs or the more common stick packs.
 The battery compartment is configured for stick packs from the factory.
-The number on each side of the hold-down indicates the battery height in millimeters that hold-down can accommodate.
+The number on each side of the hold-down indicates the battery height in millimeters that the hold-down can accommodate.
 Note that one side is labeled "25" and the other side is labeled "23".
 The 25mm side is for use with typical stick type battery packs.
 If you are using side-by-side racing packs, simply flip the hold-down over to the 23mm side and use it on the opposite side of the chassis.
-Note: For taller batteries, an extended battery hold-down, part #6727X, is available (sold separately).
-For shorter batteries (6-cell), us the included foam block in the front of the battery compartment.
+Note: For taller batteries, an extended battery hold-down, part #7426X, is available (sold separately).
+For shorter batteries (6-cell), use the included foam block in the front of the battery compartment.